MoomenALdahdouh/moomenaldahdouh/README.md

 Welcome, you are reading my profile now, so you reached the right person, Make sure that you will very be pleased to work with me.
 Here are some of my skills:

+Having the experience to develop professional apps as Laravel Developer.
+1- PHP Laravel Framework v8.0 and v7.0.
+2- Javascript, JQuery, HTML, CSS, and Bootstrap.
+3- AJAX Requests.
+4- MySql database builder and Eloquent database.
+5- REST API.
+6- Gateways integration.
+7- Cpanel Server, AWS, and Digitalocean
+8- object-oriented programming (OOP)

+I have these skills:-
+1- Can analyze the idea and generate a real product.
+2- Work with a team.
+3- Professional with Github.
+4- Working on Jira and Trello.

-Having the experience to develop professional apps using Android Studio.
+Having the experience to develop professional apps as Android Developer.
 I have several years of experience in Java programming.
 Design professional and attractive layouts XML.
 I can work UI/UX.